-During the loan process, you’ll want to avoid negatively impacting your loan pre-approval in any way.
-Lenders look for stability and consistency, and you are responsible for maintaining your financial situation through to loan closing.
+Once your mortgage application is submitted, you’ll want to avoid negatively impacting your loan pre-approval in any way.
+Mortgage companies look for stability and consistency, and you are responsible for maintaining your financial situation through to loan closing.
 Here are some simple do’s and don’ts to follow while your loan is in the process:

 New credit inquiries can negatively impact credit scores.
 Depending on the elements in your current credit report, a credit score can drop as much as 15 points for a single credit inquiry.